Positives

 2020 Drift Board Review

 The Drift Boards are a split board alternative for those that want to take their solids on short to medium slackcountry or backcountry runs.
 It is a hybrid of a touring ski and a snowshoe with skins permanently attached to the bottom.
 Everyone that tried these in our crew ended up buying them.
-Taking a Drift before the lifts is our go-to on powder days.
-We don’t get paid for this but you can find them Drift’s Website if you are interested.
+Taking a Drift before the lifts has become our thing on powder days.

 2020 Drift Boards Upgrades